thinkadoo/silex-skeleton-app/README.md

 Installation
 ------------

 You need to put the content of /db/db.sql into the sql command of your MySQL database.
 It will create 2 databases.
-Why do we need to have 2 same database?
-It's not compulsory.
-The idea is just to differentiate between our development and our test database environment.
+It separates the production/development and test database environment.

 Change the configurations to suit your environment.